VitaliyMinenko/hub_statistic/README.md

  }
 }
 ```
-Example answear if repository is not exist.
+Example of response if repository is not exist.
 ```
 {
     "status": "ok",